PopovMP/config-json/README.md

 # A simple Config helper for nodejs

 **config-json** is a very simple helper for reading config files in a JSON format.
-It reads private setting from a separate local config file.
+It can read private setting from a separate local config file.

 Homepage: https://github.com/popovmp/config-json#readme